CDRT/docs/bios/settings/thinkpad/security.md

 One of 2 possible options:

 1. On - TSME is enabled.
+The AddrTweakEn = 1, ForceEncrEn = 1, DataEncrEn = 0 will be set.
 2.	**Off** - TSME is disabled.
 Default.

 ?> When TSME is enabled, then other memory encryptions (inlcuding Secure Encrypted Virtualization (SEV)) are not available.